Nirmai3799/Nirmai/README.md

-## My work portfolio
+## Welcome to my work portfolio

 ### Project Description
 I-LMS means Intelligent Learningb Management System.
-Thid Project is an attempt to invent Aritificial Intelligence techniques to personalize learning by doing education.
+This Project is an attempt to invent Aritificial Intelligence techniques to personalize learning by doing education.
 The main feature is to trace student learning activity in the scaffold identies student learning difficulties.
 Learning diagnosis models to recommend fully automated or human powered support to the student.

 ### Technologies